gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IAccessGrantee } from '@gooddata/sdk-backend-spi';
 import { IAnalyticalBackend } from '@gooddata/sdk-backend-spi';
 import { IAttributeDisplayFormMetadataObject } from '@gooddata/sdk-backend-spi';
+import { IAttributeDisplayFormMetadataObject as IAttributeDisplayFormMetadataObject_2 } from '@gooddata/sdk-model';
 import { IAttributeElements } from '@gooddata/sdk-model';
 import { IAttributeFilter } from '@gooddata/sdk-model';
 import { IAttributeMetadataObject } from '@gooddata/sdk-backend-spi';